1 9 8 6 (USA)

 Arnold Bludhorn (James Cromwell) was the frustrated police chief responsible for Precinct 56 and was always seeking a way to disband it and its officers.

-The Last Precinct was West’s first series in 20 years but was aired against Dallas and only ran in April and May 1986.
+The Last Precinct was West’s first series in 20 years but was aired against Dallas and only ran from 11 April to 30 May 1986.
 It was viewed by many as merely a way for TV to cash in on the popularity of the Police Academy movies of the big screen.

 Plenty of slapstick, situational humour and bawdiness buffered the general lack of substance in the storylines, while a plethora of crazy characters maintained the momentum in spite of the shaky narrative.